Where to See Wildflowers in and near Los Angeles: California Super Bloom

 Location: 18751 Laguna Canyon Rd, Laguna Beach, CA 92651

 Nestled in the San Joaquin Hills, Laguna Coast Wilderness Park offers nearly 7,000 acres of hills, canyons, ridgelines, and natural lakes.
-In spring, the California super bloom is at the center of attention.
+In spring, the Southern California super bloom is at the center of attention.

 Festooned by morning glories, popcorn flowers, and southern suncups, the area morphs into a colorful “ocean” from where you can steal occasional views of the great Pacific Ocean itself.